 Product: Thruster Valves

 ValveTech makes thrusters that are used on spacecraft.
 They need welds that are 100% reliable, and they need exceptional customer service to help them keep pace with development and delivery.
 ValveTech relies on EB Industries as a trusted partner to help hit those launch dates.
-Find about it.
+Find out about it.
 Click the link below.

 A Typical Electron Beam Welding Procedure